-Together Harvard University and XVIVO developed this 3D animation journey for Harvard’s undergraduate Molecular and Cellular Biology students about the microscopic world of mitochondria.
-The animation highlights the creation of Adenosine Triphosphate (ATP) – mobile molecules which store chemical energy derived from the breakdown of carbon-based food.
+XVIVO teamed up with Harvard to develop a 3D animation for their Molecular and Cellular Biology students about the microscopic world of mitochondria.
+This video highlights the creation of Adenosine Triphosphate (ATP) – mobile molecules that store chemical energy derived from the breakdown of carbon-based food.
 ATP molecules act as a kind of currency, imparting chemical energy to power all the functional components of cellular activity.
-This piece is the second in a series of award winning animations XVIVO is creating for Harvard’s educational website BioVisions at Harvard.
-The first program, Inner Life of the Cell, received international acclaim and can be seen both on our website and the BioVisions site.
+This piece is the second in a series of animations for Harvard’s BioVisions.
+View the first in the series, titled The Inner Life of the Cell, and the third, titled Protein Packing.

 Robert Lue, Director of Life Sciences Education, Professor of the Practice of Molecular and Cellular Biology, Harvard University

 We have received a tremendously enthusiastic response from students, both in freshman biology and sophomore cell biology courses.